ibanezmatt13/NORB_4/README.md

 Current software
 ================

 The current v1.0 software is the initial commit for this project and has not yet been 100% tested.
-The software currently transmits 50 baud interrupt driven RTTY but is soon to hopefully support interrupt driven DominoEx, and MSFK mode.
+The software currently transmits 300 baud interrupt driven RTTY but is soon to hopefully support interrupt driven DominoEx, and MSFK mode.
+The baud rate can be set to any desired value by modifying the BAUD_RATE value at the top of the main script.

 For more information, be sure to visit: